Home / Compare Travel Insurance / Guide to Reciprocal Heal…

 You’ll be covered from the day you arrive in Australia until your visa expires.

-If you’re travelling to Australia from Italy, you must be an Italian citizen and eligible for your home country’s national health insurance to access health care under Australia’s RHCA.15 You can access necessary healthcare from a public hospital and certain PBS medications.
+If you’re travelling to Australia from Italy, you must be an Italian citizen and eligible for your home country’s national health insurance to access health care under Australia’s RHCA.15 You can access necessary inpatient and outpatient healthcare from a public hospital as well as get certain PBS medications at the general rate.

 You’ll first need to enrol in Medicare.
 People with student visas and diplomats and their families are eligible to enrol in Medicare.